keptn-contrib/dynatrace-service/README.md

  You can configure whether these entities should be generated within your Dynatrace tenant by the environment variables specified in the provided [manifest](https://raw.githubusercontent.com/keptn-contrib/dynatrace-service/$VERSION/deploy/service.yaml), i.e., using the environment variables `GENERATE_TAGGING_RULES` (default `true`), `GENERATE_PROBLEM_NOTIFICATIONS` (default `true`), `GENERATE_MANAGEMENT_ZONES` (default `true`), `GENERATE_DASHBOARDS` (default `true`), and `GENERATE_METRIC_EVENTS` (default `true`).

+* The `dynatrace-service` by default validates the SSL certificate of the Dynatrace API.
+If your Dynatrace API only has a self-signed certificate, you can disable the SSL certificate check by the environment variable `HTTP_SSL_VERIFY` (default `true`) specified in the [manifest](https://raw.githubusercontent.com/keptn-contrib/dynatrace-service/$VERSION/deploy/service.yaml).

 * Deploy the `dynatrace-service` using `kubectl apply`: